webofdata/specification-archived/specification.md

       tags:
         - "Synchronisation"
       summary: "Get dataset changes"
-      description: "Returns all the changes in the specified dataset.
-Use of the since parameter restricts the set of values returned."
+      description: "Returns all the changes in the specified dataset."
       operationId: "get-changes"
       produces:
       - "application/json"